qoherent/ria-hub-docs/docs/content/.Administration/signing.md

 ## General Configuration

-Gitea's configuration for signing can be found with the `[repository.signing]` section of `app.ini`:
+RIA Hub's configuration for signing can be found with the `[repository.signing]` section of `app.ini`:

 ```ini